zrquan/gatherer/README.md

         Debug mode
   -dep int
         Maximum path depth (default 1)
-  -igq
+  -ef string
+        Filter by extensions (separated by commas) -igq
         Ignore the query portion on the URL from a[href] -json
         Log as JSON format
+  -lf string
-  -limit int
+        Filter by response length (separated by commas) -limit int
         Maximum number of concurrent requests (default 100) -nr
         Disallow auto redirect
   -proxy string
         Proxy URL
-  -sub
+  -rod string
+        Set the default value of options used by rod.
+  -sf string
+        Filter by status codes (separated by commas) -sub
         Allow to visit sub-domains
   -t int